felipevargas-bz/felipevargas-bz/README.md

 <h1>Hi there <img src="https://github.com/felipevargas-bz/felipevargas-bz/blob/main/Hi.gif" width="25">, I'm Felipe. <a href="#"><img src="https://www.gifsanimados.org/data/media/238/aguila-imagen-animada-0035.gif" border="0" alt="aguila-imagen-animada-0035" /></a></h1>

-I am a software developer specialized in Python, with experience in technologies such as Docker, Kubernetes, SQL and Redis.
-I have worked in wonderful companies, where I have developed new functionalities and optimized existing services.
-My focus is on developing efficient and scalable applications, using tools like Flask, Django and FastAPI.
-I also have experience in database management such as PostgreSQL and MySQL, and in project management in the cloud with Microsoft Azure.
-I am passionate about technology and always looking to stay updated on the latest trends.
+I am a passionate software developer specializing in the backend with strong Python skills and outstanding experience in the Django, FastAPI, Flask and aiohttp frameworks.
+My focus is on creating robust and efficient solutions that scale optimally.
+I possess advanced database management skills, including MySQL, PostgreSQL, SQL Server, Redis and DynamoDB, as well as experience implementing serverless functions using AWS Lambda.
+Throughout my career, I have participated in the conception of several software products.
+Among them, it stands out my collaboration in the development of an ordering application for SoftPymes, which is integrated with the accounting software called Pymes+.

+In addition, I had the privilege of being part of the team that created an efficient warehouse management system (WMS) for Laika.
+This joint effort was carried out in collaboration with the development team of the company APES and El Socio Digital, where I worked professionally.

 ## Social media..